Min-Sum Set Cover on Parallel Machines: Introduction

-At last, in Section \ref{sec:precedence}, we show how to use a greedy approach to obtain an $\Omega\br{k^{-2/3}}$-approximation algorithm for the problem called \textsc{Precedence-Constrained Parallel Densest Subfamily} (\textsc{PCDST}) with unit cost sets subject to precedence constraints which is an analog of the \textsc{Parallel Densest Subfamily} in the presence of precedence constraints.

-As a consequence, we obtain an $\frac{8e}{e-1}+\epsilon< 12.66$-approximation for related machines, $O\br{\log m/\log\log m}$-approximation for unrelated machines and $O\br{k^{2/3}}$-approximation for unit time jobs, subject to precedence constraints.
-Note that even for $m=1$, the presence of precedence constraints makes the problem inapproximable within a factor of $O\br{k^{1/12-\epsilon}}$ for any $\epsilon>0$ unless the \textsc{Planted Dense Subgraph} conjecture fails \cite{Precedence-ConstrainedMinSumSetCover}.
-These are the first results for the \textsc{PMSSC} to the best of our knowledge.
+In Section \ref{sec:precedence}, we shift towards precedence-constrained instances, which means that some sets might be requied to be processed before others.
+We show a greedy approach enabling obtaining an $O\br{k^{2/3}}$-approximation algorithm for the problem called \textsc{Precedence-Constrained Parallel Densest Subfamily} (\textsc{PCDST}) with unit cost sets subject to precedence constraints, which is an analog of \textsc{PDS} in the presence of precedence constraints.
+We also consider out-forest precedence constraints, where each set has at most one direct predecessor.
+Using a reduction to \textsc{Group Steiner Orienteering}, we obtain an $O\br{\log k}$-approximation for \textsc{PCDST} with out-forest constrains and identical machines.
+Consequently we obtain $O\br{k^{2/3}}$-approximation algorithm for \textsc{PMSSC} with unit-cost jobs subject to general precedence constraints, and an $O\br{\log k}$-approximation algorithm for out-forest precedence constraints (identical machines).
+Note that even for $m=1$, the presence of precedence constraints makes \textsc{PMSSC} inapproximable within a factor of $O\br{k^{1/12-\epsilon}}$ for any $\epsilon>0$ unless the \textsc{Planted Dense Subgraph} conjecture fails \cite{Precedence-ConstrainedMinSumSetCover}.
+These are the first results for \textsc{PMSSC} to the best of our knowledge.